Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Robust Lyapunov Functions and Linear Differential Inclusions

 where the last inequality follows from \eqref{e.uncertain_proof}.
 Lemma \ref{lem.lip} implies that $\dot V_2(x) \le 0$ for all $x$. \end{proof}

-\begin{remark} Note that $V_2$ has a simpler structure that $V_1$ since it depends on $x-x_e$.
-However, it can be noticed in the proof that for a specific choice of $x_e$, the Lyapunov function $\hat V(x-x_e)$ is nonincreasing only along trajectories that starts in $\mathscr C_{x_e}$. \end{remark} \begin{remark}Note that if we consider the system for $z=\dot x$ where
+\begin{remark} $V_2$ has a simpler structure than $V_1$ since it depends on $x-x_e$.
+However, it can be noted in the proof that for each specific choice of $x_e$, the Lyapunov function $\hat V(x-x_e)$ is nonincreasing only along solutions contained in $\mathscr C_{x_e}$. \end{remark}